top of page

 McNess Building was built by a property developer during the gold rush and was known for it's generous interior and exterior facade.

-Government Printing Office built in 1894 was home to the Government Printer who was responsible for printing papers for Parliament, the Government Gazette (still in print) and scientific papers.
+Government Printing Office built in 1894 was home to the Government Printer who was responsible for printing Parliamentary papers, the Government Gazette (still in print) and scientific papers.

 Fire Station No 1 and Museum was constructed in 1901 as a state of the art purpose built fire station, the first in Australia.
 The station could house the fire departments horses which were trained to respond to the fire alarm bell.
 They would trot into place under the fire equipment harness and would be harnessed up in as little as 18 seconds!

-The Perth Mint was the final destination for the gold coming from the goldfields and formed the raw product into coins to be used as currency.
-Built in 1899 as a branch of the British Royal Mint when income from gold was responsible for 90% of the colony's wealth.
+The Perth Mint was the final destination for the gold coming from the goldfields and here the raw product was formed into coins to be used as currency.
+It was built in 1899 as a branch of the British Royal Mint.
+At the time income from gold was responsible for 90% of the colony's wealth.
 Ownership was only transferred to the Western Australian Government as late as 1970.
 Today it is one of the oldest mints still in operation.

 The Big Boom Trail is a revamped offering of what was previously know as the Boom or Bust Trail which also featured: Perth Town Hall, Albany Bell Tea Rooms, William Street, the General Post Office and Royal Perth Hospital.